LarsvBladel/Masters_thesis_DSS/README.md

 SOURCE CODE:

-Code_[city].ipynb --> These Python Notebooks comprise the data preprocessing and model code per public transport network studied
+Code_[city].ipynb --> Python Notebook covering the data preprocessing and model codes per public transport network analysed

-Descriptive_Statistics_Methods.ipynb --> This Python Notebook comprises the code runned to retreive the descriptive statistics as set out in section 3
+Descriptive_Statistics_Methods.ipynb --> Python Notebook comprising the code for retrieving the data examples, descriptive statistics     and topological features presented in section 3

-Presentation_results.ipynb --> This Python Notebook comprises the code runned to visualise the results from the Code_[city].ipynb files
+Presentation_results.ipynb --> Python Notebook consisting of the code for visualisation of the results as retrieved from the Code_[city].ipynb code.

 DATA:

-[city].zip --> These zipped folders consists of the data formats this study builds on.
-These data formats are part of the by Kujala et al. (2018) introduced data collection of public transport networks:
+[city].zip --> Compressed folder per public transport network analysed comprising the following files respectively: a text file referring to the developers of the data, two text files comprising legal statements and licences of the data, the full day-extract network edge list, the network node list, the full day the temporal event list, the data on walking distances; and, finally, geojson files on routes, sections and stops.
+Data introduced by:
   Kujala, R., Weckström, C., Darst, R. K., Mladenovic, M. N., & Saramäki, J. (2018).
 A collection of public transport network data sets for 25 cities.
 Sci Data, 5, 1-14. doi:10.1038/sdata.2018.89
 ______________________________________________